 Their unsecured debts can’t exceed $300,000, and their secured expenses shouldn’t exceed about $900,000.
 Otherwise, they would need to file a Chapter 7 or Chapter 11 bankruptcy.
 Additionally, the debtor must be a US citizen or permanent resident.

 The average time of a repayment plan is about 60 months, subject to the court’s discretion.
 Debtors typically get lower interest rates if they pay, on average, around the minimum amount set by the court.

 Preparing Chapter 13 Bankruptcy Atlanta GA

 When preparing a Chapter 13 bankruptcy in Atlanta, GA, one can handle the balance owed on car payments in a Georgia bankruptcy case.
 Only a skilled lawyer can explain whether you should file a Chapter 13 or Chapter 7 bankruptcy.

 To qualify, you must have a monthly income and an amount of debt that fits within Chapter 13 of the Atlanta bankruptcy code.
 If your average monthly income is higher than the median income for a Georgia family of the same size, you must accept a five-year repayment plan.

-The exact amount of debt permissible is tied to the consumer price index, so it is constantly in flux.
-There are also differing guidelines concerning secured (your creditor has collateral) and unsecured (they do not) debt.
+The amount of debt permissible is tied to the consumer price index, so it is constantly in flux.
+There are also differing guidelines concerning unsecured and secured debts.

 How Much Does It Cost to File a Chapter 13 Bankruptcy in GA?